rajshahuk/clj-mu/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.twelvenines/clj-mu.svg)](https://clojars.org/com.twelvenines/clj-mu)

-Add clj-mu as a dependency to your project and then add the following to your `require` definition
+Add clj-mu and mu-server as a dependency to your project and then add the following to your `require` definition
 ```clojure
 [clj-mu.core :refer :all]
 ```